 International Women's Day is a “global day celebrating the social, economic, cultural and political achievements of women."

-We're marking the occasion by sharing insights from three leading women at Opus!
+We're marking the occasion by sharing insights from leading women at Opus!

 Christine Butterfield, RPA, Office & Facilities Manager